 The orange color of the sweet potato comes from an antioxidant called beta-carotene which is converted to vitamin A. may help restore skin elasticity, promote skin cell turnover, and ultimately contribute to soft, youthful-looking skin.

 This delicious root vegetable is also a great source of vitamins C and E — both of which may protect our skin from harmful free radicals and keep our complexion radiant.

 To try: Whip up one of these sweet potato toast recipes that will up your breakfast or snack game like no other.
 Thanksgiving isn’t the only time to add this veggie to your diet!

 10. Pomegranate seeds

 Pomegranates have been used for centuries as a healing medicinal fruit.
-High in vitamin C and a variety of potent antioxidants, pomegranates may protect our body from free radical damage and reduce levels of inflammation in our system.
+High in vitamin C and , pomegranates may protect our body from free radical damage and reduce levels of inflammation in our system.